 Exit Intent Modal Windows: Design Trends & Examples

-It seems like exit intent modals are the norm with every major blog, SaaS product, and digital ecommerce shop.
+It seems like exit intent modals are the norm with every major blog, SaaS product, and digital ecommerce shop or ecommerce email.

 These exit intents are modal windows that appear on top of the page once your mouse cursor leaves the website.
 It’s used as a marketing technique to draw people back to the page, or to convert them into a sales funnel.